As an Amazon Associate I earn from qualifying purchases.

 - Step 2: The next step involves making the fuselage.
 This can be done in three parts.
-First up, you would have to make the portion of the tail, followed by the central part which is just a box and finally the nose.
+First up, you would have to make the portion of the tail.
+Then, you need to make the central part, which is just a box.
+Finally, you make the nose of the plane.
 All of these can be glued together to form the fuselage.

 - Step 3: Next up is one of the most important parts in this process.
 This involves attaching the electronic components around the fuselage.
 For starters, the ESCs and BEC are attached on the outside of the fuselage so that when the plane flies in the air, these don’t get too heated up and can be kept cool.
 The receiver goes inside the fuselage and it is followed by the battery.
 Finally, the rudder servo is glued to the stabilizer which in turn is attached to the fuselage.

 - Step 5: Choosing and attaching the wing is probably the most difficult step of the lot.
-This is especially true for large RC planes where the wings need to be strong so as to hold its ground even in windy conditions.
-The servos are glued onto the wing so that the wires stay within the wing and don’t run outside.
+This is especially true for large RC planes where the wings need to be strong and stable, so as to hold its ground even in windy conditions.
+The servos are glued onto the wing so that the wires stay within the wing and don’t run outside of it.

-- Step 6: Now, some other attachments are required to be done.
+- Step 6: Next, some other attachments are required to be done.
 The wing is mounted keeping in mind the center of gravity of the fuselage.
-The batteries should be kept at a place from where you can move them a few inches in front or backward so as to make some adjustments.
+The batteries should be stored in a place from where you can move them a few inches in front or backward so as to make some adjustments.
 For the dowels, it would be best to use a pointed tool like a screwdriver for making the initial holes.

-- Step 7: Now, for inserting the control horn pushrod, you would be required to unscrew the servo arm.
-After that, you could attach the pushrod through the servo arm and then insert the control horn.
+- Step 7: Next, for inserting the control horn pushrod, you would be required to unscrew the servo arm.
+After that, you can attach the pushrod through the servo arm and then insert the control horn.
 Thereafter, the servo rod can be screwed back onto the servo.

-- Step 8: The landing gear is indeed an optional component of the RC plane.
+- Step 8: The landing gear is indeed an optional component of the RC plane, but can be attached if you like.
 Some users prefer using the gear, while some others tend to opt for a lighter device with no landing gear.
 If you choose to use this gear, a taildragger style would suit you the best.
-In this case, you would have a set of two wheels in the front and a tail wheel towards the end.
+With a taildragger, you would have a set of two wheels in the front and a tail wheel towards the end.
 This leads to more efficient flight performances.

 Testing the final result

-Well, now that you finally managed to put everything together, it’s time to take your contraption for a little testing.
+Now that you have finally managed to put everything together, it’s time to take your contraption for a little testing.
 Here are some tests to follow: